 Costs directly related to the exploration and evaluation of mineral properties are capitalized once the legal rights to explore the mineral properties are acquired or obtained.
-When the technical and commercial viability of a mineral resource have been demonstrated and a development decision has been made, the capitalized costs of the related property are transferred to mining assets and amortized over the estimated useful life of the property following commencement of commercial production.
+When the technical and commercial viability of a mineral resource have been demonstrated and a development decision has been made, the capitalized costs are first tested for impairment and the capitalized costs of the related property are transferred to mining assets and upon commencement of commercial operations are amortized over the estimated useful life of the property following.